Devil May Cry 5 Review - Hell Never Seemed so Great

-Capcom has always done a great job with combat in video games, since they became a company, so it is never a surprise when combat is one of the finest aspects in a game by them.
-Devil May Cry 5 is nothing short of this as well.
-Combat is the bread and butter of the game, as that is 90% of what you are doing, kicking demon butt.
+Capcom has always done a great job with combat in video games, ever since they became a company, so it is never a surprise when combat is one of the finest aspects in a game by them.
+Devil May Cry 5 is nothing short of that.
+Combat is the bread and butter of the game, as that is 90% of what you do when playing, which consist of kicking demon butt.
 If you are in the least bit familiar with DMC then you know how good combat is, but if you think you already know it all before playing Devil May Cry 5, you are wrong.
-DMC5 adds in a character named V, whole hardly does combat himself, but rather summons demons of his own to fight for him.
+DMC5 adds in a character named V, though hardly does combat himself, but rather summons demons of his own to fight for him.
 Yes you control them, but from a distance.
 You still have control of V, but tell them when to punch, shoot, and so on from a distance.
 It is honestly one of the coolest combat styles I have witnessed in a game before, and gives Devil May Cry 5 a completely new style of play.
 Throughout the game you play as Nero, V, and the famous Dante, and while Nero and Dante have the classic feel of combat, there is added features to them as well to use special abilities which make it new again.
-Customization and upgrades are all present in the game as well, so expect a nice RPG element as well, without over doing it.
+Customization and upgrades are all present in the game as well, so expect a nice RPG element, without over doing it.

 Audio, Music, and Voice Acting